ayushn21/bridgetown-sitemap/README.md

 ## Exclusions

-If you would like to exclude specific pagesfrom the sitemap set the sitemap flag to `false` in the front matter for the page.
+If you would like to exclude specific pages from the sitemap set the sitemap flag to `false` in the front matter for the page.

 ```yml